External Data Sources¶

 # Since the unit of time_range passed in is milliseconds

-# But the unit of the createTime field in MySQL is seconds, so it needs to be converted
+# but the unit of createTime field in MySQL is seconds, conversion is required

 sql_params = [